 But can it handle this mod, and will it even sound good?
 These two types are radically different in both sound and performance.
 So will it work?

 Yes, it’s possible to put bass strings on a guitar.
-There are modifications required to make them work correctly, which might not be worth the effort.
+There are modifications required to make them work correctly.
+Which might not be worth the effort in the end.
 And some are irreversible.
 The increased string tension might also be too much for some guitars, in which the neck could be damaged.

 But experimentation is the best way to test a theory.
 And so if you are prepared to try it out with an instrument you may not care too much about, this article is for you!